-The threespine stickleback can tolerate dissolved oxygen levels as low as two ppm at 68°F (20°C), which might not be met at all connecting waterways to the Portage Downstream site in late summer.
+The threespine stickleback can tolerate dissolved oxygen levels as low as two ppm at 68°F (20°C). which might not be met at all connecting waterways to the Portage Upstream site in late summer.
 There is no evidence or information to suggest the emergent wetland is a recreational area used by fishermen or boaters, so there appears to be a low probability for ANS to be transported to the proximity of the basin divide at this location by anthropogenic means.
 It is believed that bait-bucket transport has aided in the movement of the threespine stickleback in the past.
-The threespine stickleback is listed among the "established non-native fish species" (see WI NR 40.02(17)), which is one of four groups of "restricted" non-native fish species.
-Fish species in this restricted group may not be possessed, transported, transferred, or introduced without a permit from the WDNR.
+The threespine stickleback is listed among the "established nonnative fish species" (see WDNR 40.02(17)), which is one of four groups of "restricted" non-native fish species.
+Fish species in this restricted group may not be possessed. transported, transferred, or introduced without a permit from the WDNR.
 Since fishing and boating are not recreational uses that occur at the divide, it is unlikely that the species would arrive at the divide by anthropogenic means.
-Education will be critical to minimizing accidental introductions through this pathway, thus the rating and certainty.
+If the fish were dumped into either the Wisconsin or the Upper Fox River, it is likely they would survive and spread downstream.
+Education will be critical to minimize accidental introductions through this pathway. thus the rating and certainty.